BND Hamburger Icon

 “We all feel stress; it’s normal,” said Chip Munn, managing partner at Signature Wealth Strategies.
 “By allowing our team to make healthy choices to deal with the daily pressures we face, we can model good choices for them.
 It’s much easier to feel comfortable discussing workplace stress with someone they’ve seen find healthy ways to work through it.”

-Workplace stress is inevitable, but employees and managers have choices for handling it.
-Habits like packing a healthy lunch, taking a break to walk around the office, communicating with your manager or team, or taking a few days to work from home can decrease work stress and contribute to an improved work-life balance.
+Workplace stress is inevitable but employees and managers have choices for handling it.
+Habits like packing a healthy lunch, taking a break to walk around the office, communicating with your manager or team or taking a few days to work from home can decrease work stress and contribute to an improved work-life balance.

-Some source interviews were conducted for a previous version of this article.
+Sammi Caramela contributed to this article.
+Source interviews were conducted for a previous version of this article.

 author image

-Jennifer Post, Business Operations Insider and Senior Writer
+Written By: Jennifer PostBusiness Operations Insider and Senior Writer

 Jennifer Post has spent nearly 10 years advising small business owners on best practices for human resources, marketing, funding and more.
 She devotes her time to ensuring entrepreneurs are equipped with not only the knowledge necessary to launch and grow a successful business but also the software products and tools that are essential for everyday operations.
-These range from CRM and credit card processing solutions to legal services and email marketing platforms.
-Post, who has a bachelor's degree in journalism, has shared her expertise through Fundera, The Motley Fool, HowStuffWorks and more.
+At Business News Daily, Post covers software and services ranging from CRM and credit card processing solutions to legal services and email marketing platforms, while also providing guidance on sales matters and workforce management.
+Post, who has a bachelor's degree in journalism, has also shared her expertise through Fundera, The Motley Fool, HowStuffWorks and more.
 Most recently, she has focused on risk management and insurance, two key areas business owners must understand to sustain their enterprises.

 Back to top